Azerbaijan–South Korea relations: Economic and diplomatic relations

 In 2015, the Joint Commission on Economic Cooperation between the Government of the Republic of Azerbaijan and the Government of the Republic of Korea was established to develop bilateral economic, trade, and investment cooperation, as well as "G2G" and "B2B" connections.
 The first meeting of the Commission took place on June 14, 2016, in Seoul, and the second meeting was held on February 6, 2020, in Baku.
 The third meeting was held in Seoul on June 7, 2023, having a wide-ranging agenda of multi-dimensional issues.
 The Commission is co-chaired by the Deputy Minister of Digital Development and Transport of Azerbaijan and the Deputy Minister of Trade, Industry and Energy of South Korea, Jeong Dae-jin.

 Delegation led by the Speaker of the National Assembly of the Republic of Korea, Park Byeong-seug, in Azerbaijan.

 In 2021, a delegation of South Korean diplomats led by the Speaker of the National Assembly of South Korea, Park Byeong-seug, met with the President of Azerbaijan, Ilham Aliyev.
 Borth parties discussed economic and political matters, and addressed the participation of Korean companies in the reconstruction of areas in the Karabakh region.
-Ilham Aliyev stated that he invited Korean companies to implement projects in the region, and that he is sure that the volume of economic and trade relations between the two states will continue developing in the future.
-Speaker of the National Assembly, Park Byeong-seug, mentioned that the potential of Azerbaijani-Korean relations is greater that the current level of its development, and that he is looking forward to the 30th anniversary of the establishment of the relations between the two nations.
-Speaker of the National Assembly also remarked that Baku has developed throughout the years.
+Ilham Aliyev invited Korean companies to implement projects in the region in hopes of further development for economic and trade relations between the two states.

 Multiple meetings between the officials of Azerbaijan and Korea were also made on a diplomatic level as well.
 Ambassador Ramin Hasanov met with the president of the Korean International Cooperation Agency (KOICA), Chang Won-sam, to discuss the current status and future prospects of development coopartion between two states.